Category Archives: Labs

 The biggest stumbling block in this task is getting the arithmetic mean correct.
 Let’s test it.

-Extra task 2: n numbers without VLA
+Extra task 2 [W05-4]: n numbers without VLA

 To make the program a bit more useful, we’ll allow the user to enter the amount of numbers the program can work with.

 NB!
 Even though most C compilers work with VLAs (variable length array), not all versions of the C standard define it as mandatory property of the C language.
-Depending on the compiler, it may completely fail to work.
+Depending on the compiler, it may fail to work.

 In addition, there are also downsides to performance of VLAs, which make them less preferred in performance-oriented tasks.
 In short, VLAs translate to more complex assembly code which takes more CPU cycles to execute.
-In addition, if no other checks are performed, it is extremely easy to crash programs using VLAs (i.e. I want to enter 10 000 000 numbers).
+In addition, if no other checks are performed, it is extremely easy to crash programs using VLAs (e.g. I want to enter 10 000 000 numbers).

 For the purpose of this lab task, you will decide on a maximum size that the user can enter and use that as the upper bound.
 This means, that most likely there will be unused slots in the array.
-However since our program is small, this won’t cause us trouble.
+However since our program is small, this won’t cause us problems.

 Note, that in general, use of VLAs is not forbidden in this course.
 The limitation is for this task.